Concerned about ARFID? Take our free screener

 • Anxiety around mealtimes

 Anxiety and fear in particular play a significant role in ARFID.
-Children may be nervous to eat, especially when new foods are served.
-Although many kids are resistant to trying new foods or foods they don’t like, someone with ARFID becomes especially upset or worked up at the prospect.
-“This might look like anything from a lot of arguing with their parent to having a full-blown tantrum,” Menzel says.
+Someone with ARFID might be nervous to eat and become extremely upset or worked up around mealtimes, especially if new or challenging foods are on the table.
+“This might look like anything from a lot of arguing with their loved one to having a full-blown tantrum,” Menzel says.

-Even if you familiarize yourself with the symptoms of ARFID, it’s challenging to determine if your child’s eating habits are “normal” or not.
-In general, if intense food preferences, loss of appetite, aversions, or fears start to interfere with a person's ability to live life fully, that means it’s time to get help.
+Even if you familiarize yourself with the symptoms of ARFID disorder, it’s challenging to determine if your loved one’s eating habits are “normal” or not.
+In general, if intense food preferences, loss of appetite, aversions, or fears start to interfere with a person's health or their ability to live life fully, that means it’s time to get help.

-Here are other warning signs to look for:
+Here are specific warning signs to look for:

-• The situations in which your child will accept food: Are you able to eat out at restaurants?
-Can your child play at friends’ houses and attend birthday parties, or do their eating restrictions cause them to stay home?
-If your child becomes increasingly rigid about where and how they’ll eat, it’s a red flag.
+• The situations in which your loved one will accept food.
+Are they able to eat out at restaurants?
+Can they eat at others’ houses and attend social events, or do their eating restrictions cause them to stay home?
+If they become increasingly rigid about where and how they’ll eat, it’s a red flag.

-• What foods your child eats: Do they only eat certain brands of foods, prepared specific ways, or only by one person?
+• What foods your loved one eats.
+Do they only eat certain brands of foods, prepared specific ways, or only by one person?
 Have they cut out entire food groups?
-For example, even if a child doesn’t eat fruit and vegetables, they often enjoy juice and French fries—but many children with ARFID wouldn’t.
-This intense narrowing of food preferences puts a child or teen at risk of becoming nutritionally deficient or impairing their growth and development.
+For example, even if someone doesn’t eat vegetables, they often enjoy French fries (which are made from a vegetable)—but many people with ARFID wouldn’t.

-Menzel emphasizes the importance of parents trusting their gut.
-“You know as a parent if something feels like it's harder than it should be and if eating in general is harder than it should be for your kid,” she says.
+Menzel emphasizes the importance of trusting your gut.
+“You know if something feels like it's harder than it should be and if eating in general is harder than it should be for your loved one,” she says.

 Causes and risk factors of ARFID

 At this time, we still don’t fully understand what causes avoidant/restrictive food intake disorder.
-Like all eating disorders, ARFID rarely has one single cause, but rather emerges out of a complex mix of different factors.
+Like all eating disorders, ARFID rarely has one single cause, but rather emerges out of a complex mix of different factors, and these factors can vary slightly depending on whether you’re talking about ARFID in young people or ARFID in adults.
 Some factors that could contribute to the development of ARFID include:

 • A family history of eating disorders